Birda Logo

 Behaviour

 The rufous-backed wren is known for its active foraging in low vegetation, often in pairs or family groups.
 It has adapted to living near human settlements and may occasionally indulge in table scraps.
-When handling prey, these wrens exhibit a behavior of thrashing it with their beak before consumption.
+When handling prey, these wrens exhibit a behaviour of thrashing it with their beak before consumption.

 Song & Calls